nlsfi/gs-ogcfeat-datastore/README.md

 - gt 29.2

 License Issues
-- (x) Apply Geoserver and Geotools compatible license
+- (x) Apply Geoserver and Geotools compatible license: gs GPL2 , gt LGPL ?
-- Repository contains some original as well as some copy-paste-modified code from both GeoTools and Geoserver
+- Repository contains  original code as well as some copy-paste-modified code from both GeoTools and Geoserver

 Features
 - Supports publishing OGCFeat collections from an OGCFeat service